 If you can find one of WellCare’s higher rated plans in your area, this Part D insurer could be worth considering.

 This company offers solid benefits, partnerships with CVS and Caremark, and availability nationwide.
-It’s quality ratings sit just above the national average, but individual plans may vary.
+It’s quality ratings sit right at the national average, but individual plans may vary.

 Whether you think WellCare is right for you or not, call the number below.
 A licensed sales agent can help you narrow your options and choose a plan that fits your needs.

-To prevent a pharmaceutical monopoly during the 2018 CVS acquisition of Aetna, the US Justice Department required Aetna to sell all Part D business—which it did, to WellCare.
-WellCare made no changes to Aetna plans in 2019 but may do so in 2020.
-We’ll tell you more as that information becomes available.
+To prevent a pharmaceutical monopoly during the 2018 CVS acquisition of Aetna, the US Justice Department required Aetna to sell all Part D business—which it did—to WellCare.
+WellCare made no changes to Aetna plans in 2019 but certainly has for 2020.

-Due to policies enacted as part of the Affordable Care Act, the Part D coverage gap (also known as the Donut Hole) will close completely in 2020.
-Once it does, your Medicare Part D costs will be 25% for both brand name and generic drugs, regardless of which company’s health plan you choose.
+Due to policies enacted as part of the Affordable Care Act, the Part D coverage gap (also known as the Donut Hole) has completely "closed" in 2020.
+Now that it's closed, your Medicare Part D costs will be 25% for both brand name and generic drugs, regardless of which company’s health plan you choose.